 , the U.S. Court of Appeals for the Eleventh Circuit

 , and the U.S. District Courts for the Western

 Districts of Texas.

 Keel was born in Austin in 1964.
 He is a fifth-generation Austinite and sixth in a family of seven children.
 His hobbies include running, snow skiing, water skiing, and swimming.
-Keel is a member of St. Austin Catholic Church.
+Keel is a member of and volunteer at St. Austin Catholic Church.